huangyingting/terraform-advanced-workshop/solutions/lab2/README.md

 # Lab 2: Landing Zone Foundation with Azure Verified Modules

 ## Overview

 This lab demonstrates how to deploy a production-ready Azure Landing Zone foundation using Azure Verified Modules (AVM) with multi-subscription architecture.
-You'll learn advanced Terraform patterns including provider aliases, module composition, and enterprise-scale governance deployment.
+You'll learn advanced Terraform patterns including provider aliases for cross-subscription deployments, module composition techniques, and enterprise-scale governance implementation.
+The lab showcases how to use the ALZ (Azure Landing Zone) provider alongside Azure Verified Modules to create a complete landing zone foundation with management groups, policies, hub networking, and centralized logging across multiple Azure subscriptions.

 ## Prerequisites